MKand/movie-guru/README.md

 ```

 ## Create and populate the database

-### Create tables
+### Create tables (if using Cloud SQL)

-Connect to the sql db through the **cloud sql studio**.
+Connect to the sql db through the **Cloud Sql Studio**.
 For ease of use, the terraform script when creating the db allows all IPs to access the db.
 This is not good practice in production.
 We will use the **main** user for this step.
 If you followed the getting started step, you would have a postgres DB with a **main** user.
 The DB password for **main** user (and the **minimal-user**) is stored in the secret manager in the project.

 ```SQL
 CREATE EXTENSION IF NOT EXISTS vector;